 The events have already been formally investigated by another body and no evidence was found to support the concern

-Also, the triage officer should be confident that the other body was able to, and did, exhaust all possible routes of investigation–Social Work England’s investigation powers might enable it to obtain evidence not obtainable by other bodies.
+Also, the triage officer should be confident that the other body was able to (and did) explore all possible routes of investigation.
+Our powers as the regulator might mean that we can obtain evidence not obtainable by other bodies.

 The concern is speculative

-The triage officer should be careful to ensure that an unsubstantiated allegation of dishonesty does not obscure another aspect of the case, such as that the social worker failed to take into account all relevant factors when giving the opinion.
+The triage officer should be careful to make sure that an unsubstantiated allegation of dishonesty does not obscure another aspect of the case, such as that the social worker failed to take into account all relevant factors when giving the opinion.

 The concern is plainly irrational